 I've included some trees and shrubs for the 'Big Picture'.

-Perennial flowers return each year to repeat their cycle of blooms.
-They are hardy plants that usually make up the biggest part of the garden.
+Perennial flowering plants return each year to repeat their cycle of blooms.
+They are hardy flowering plants that usually make up the biggest part of our flower gardens.

 Shrubs form the lasting framework for your garden design.
 They are four-season companion flowers that add beauty all year.